 When you book a bed or room you usually have to pay a deposit (typically 10% of the total cost of your stay) plus a booking fee of a dollar or two.
 Then when you show up at the hostel you pay only the remaining percent of your stay.
 Oh, but make sure you really do only pay the remaining percent... hostel staff sometimes have a tendency to forget to subtract out the deposit you already paid, but they'll always do it if you remind them.

-* Recommended * Hostelz.com (rating: 9/10) - Hostelz.com isn't perfect, but it does have a lot of advantages over the other hostels sites (despite the somewhat cheesy sounding name).
+* Recommended * Hostelz.com (rating: 9/10) - Hostelz.com isn't perfect, but it does have a lot of advantages over the other hostels sites, and if you're going to only use one website to find hostels, it's your best option (despite the somewhat cheesy sounding name).
 They have by far the most complete database of hostels, and it's one of the only sites that gives you contact information for hostels (their website, phone #s, etc.).
 They're best known as the place to read real reviews of hostels since they don't censor negative out comments like websites run by the booking companies (and some of the comments are really really negative!).
-But that's also a downfall, since you don't always know which comments to believe (some hostels have both very positive and very negative comments).
-For many hostels they have full "hostel reviews" from actual paid reviewers, and those are great (but of course they haven't yet reviewed a lot of them).
+Sometimes that's also a downfall, since you don't always know which comments to believe (some hostels have both very positive and very negative comments).
+For many hostels they have full "hostel reviews" from actual paid reviewers, and those are great.
 For reservations they use multiple reservations systems and combine data from all of them (including all the big ones, so it has all the hostel data and booking availability of HostelWorld, combined with Hostelbookers, Gomio, HostelsClub, and probably others)... so you have a good chance of finding available beds at a wide selection of hostels (with no added price mark-up).
-They also list cheap hotels and guesthouses, but their information on hostels seems to be more thorough and complete than their hotel info.
+If you take a look at their Sydney hostels page for example, they have almost twice as many hostels listed as a booking site like Hostelworld does.

 HostelWorld (rating: 6/10) - HostelWorld is the most used hostels site... not because it's the best site, but because HostelWorld spends a ton of money advertising the site all over the place.
 It was started by a business developer who admits he's never actually stayed in a hostel.
 Prices tend to be higher on Hostelworld than other sites, and in additional they charge an extra $2 fee, which no other websites do.
 They only list hostels that are in their reservation system (which means many of the best hostels aren't listed), and they don't give you any kind of contact info for hostels at all.
 They offer a rating system and customer comments... but it's actually a sham because they let the hostel owners delete any comments that they don't like!
 There are other hostels websites that have every hostel HostelWorld has, plus a lot more.